lhcb/starterkit-lessons/second-analysis-steps/switch-mass-hypo.md

 here](./code/18-switch-mass-hypo/ntuple_switchHypo.py).

 {% callout "Think about it" %}
-Why can't we use this method to look for D* decaying to D0 gamma ?
+Why can't we use this method to look for D* decaying to D0 gamma?
 {% endcallout %}